-On December 8th, Arthur Young and Charles Wright were accused of killing a local white school teacher.
-Though items found near the woman’s body belonged to a local white man, police were convinced the perpetrator had to be a black man, and quickly focused on Mr. Wright as a suspect.
-The deep racial hostility that permeated Southern society during this time period often served to focus suspicion on black communities after a crime was discovered, whether evidence supported that suspicion or not.
+On December 2, 1922, a white schoolteacher was found killed in Perry, Florida.
+Though items found near the woman’s body belonged to a local white man, police insisted the perpetrator had to be a Black man and quickly focused on a Black man named Charles Wright as a suspect.
+The deep racial hostility that permeated Southern society during this time period often served to focus suspicion on Black communities after a crime was discovered, whether evidence supported that suspicion or not.
 This was especially true in cases of violent crime against white victims.

-Four days later, on December 12th, the lynch mob attacked again.
-As officers were moving Arthur Young to another jail, the mob seized him, riddled his body with bullets, and left his corpse hanging from a tree on the side of a highway in Perry, Florida.
+Four days later, on December 12, the lynch mob attacked again.
+As officers were moving Arthur Young to another jail, the white mob seized him, riddled his body with bullets, and left his body hanging from a tree on the side of a highway in Perry, Florida.